Lake Guinas Namibia

 No, there are no barbecue facilities available.

 Yes, it is a very secluded area and generally safe to visit during the day.
-Avoid going to the lake after sunset as groups tend to drink alcohol at that time.
+Avoid going to the lake after sunset as it is not considered safe.

 Directions to Lake Guinas